The Diet Chef

 Next, using the same pan the halibut was cooked in, sautee the celery, dill, capers, olives, pine nuts, and wine in olive oil.
 Cook all of the sauce ingredients for about 5 minutes on medium heat.

-Finally, serve your pan seared halibut topped with the diced celery and the herby caper sauce poured over the top.
+Finally, serve your cooked halibut topped with the diced celery, and the herby caper sauce poured over the top.
 Enjoy!

 Pan seared halibut fillets an rectangular white dish.